ekrich/sjavatime/README.md

 ## Other choices
 This project is ready today and cross compiled for all current Scala versions on Scala.js and Scala Native.
+This project was initial started because no alternative existed to support `sconfig`. `sconfig` uses provided so you are not locked into a `java.time` provider.

 The following projects could be considered as alternatives, the second one for Scala.js only: